mkidson/mkidson_obsidian_vault/MSc/To-Do files/Trip update meeting.md

 - Acquisition board from XStorm
 	- Needs some work on the FPGA side (because they don't have the original code)
 	- Solves a lot of problems for us, at least

+# IAEA meeting on FPGA for radiation detectors